bloominstituteoftechnology/webapi-ii-challenge/README.md

 - **Fork** and **Clone** this repository.
 - **CD into the folder** where you cloned the repository.
-- Type `yarn` or `npm install` to download all dependencies.
+- Type `npm install` to download all dependencies.
-- To start the server, type `yarn server` or `npm run server` from the root folder (where the _package.json_ file is).
+- To start the server, type `npm run server` from the root folder (where the _package.json_ file is).
 The server is configured to restart automatically as you make changes.

 ### Database Persistence Helpers